learnbin.net nav logo

 Post Type Selectors

-Plastics can be classified into three categories as per performance.
-These are General use plastics, High-performance plastics, and Engineering plastics.
+Plastics can be classified into three categories as on performance.
+These are general-use plastics, High-performance plastics, and Engineering plastics.

 High-Performance Plastics

-Compared to the general use plastics and engineering plastics, they differ in their:
+Compared to the general use of plastics and engineering plastics, high-performance plastics differ in their:

 • High Strength,